mattermost/mattermost-developer-documentation/site/content/contribute/more-info/desktop/_index.md

 ## Where to get help

-If you have any questions related to development of the Desktop App, you can ask us in the [Developers: Desktop App](https://community.mattermost.com/core/channels/desktop-app) channel on our [community Mattermost](https://docs.mattermost.com/guides/community-chat.html).
-If you need help deploying, administering, or using Mattermost, refer to our [Get Help guide](https://docs.mattermost.com/guides/get-help.html) to find all of the resources that are availalbe to support your journey.
+If you have any questions related to development of the Desktop App, you can ask us in the {{< newtabref href="https://community.mattermost.com/core/channels/desktop-app" title="Developers: Desktop App" >}} channel on our {{< newtabref href="https://docs.mattermost.com/guides/community-chat.html" title="community Mattermost" >}}.
+If you need help deploying, administering, or using Mattermost, refer to our {{< newtabref href="https://docs.mattermost.com/guides/get-help.html" title="Get Help guide" >}} to find all of the resources that are availalbe to support your journey.